Can you be successful with SEO without building backlinks?

 You can get out of a Google penalty, but it’s a long, tedious process that takes months and would likely cause you a lot of lost business.

 Do not try this at home.

 Yes, they can.

-If done wrong, there are severe consequences that could literally wipe away all the efforts and give your domain an massive disadvantage of ever ranking.
+If done wrong, severe consequences could literally wipe away all the efforts and give your domain a massive disadvantage of ever ranking.

 I have seen way too many SEO agencies promising results quickly and that is always a huge red flag for me.